ng-parth/notifyMe/README.md

 - Run the build by `gulp build`
 - Run the test by `gulp test`(TBD)
 - Check the docs by running

+### Accessing docs for notifyMe
+Run
 ```
 gulp buildDocs
 gulp runDocs
 ```
-and then open http://localhost:8083 in your browser.
+and then open http://localhost:8083 in your browser to access the notifyMe docs generated using ngDocs.

 ### Follow 3 Easy Steps to use this module.